sushosushi/Airbnb/README.md

 - has_one  :room_rules, dependent: :destroy
 - has_one  :room_notices, dependent: :destroy
 - has_many :reservations
+- has_many :room_users
 - has_many :users, through: :room_users
-- has_many :room_users
-- has_many :amenities, through: :amenity_rooms
+- has_many :amenities
-- has_many :amenity_rooms
+- has_many :facilities

 ## room_ratesテーブル